paytm/lgr/README.md

 ## ToDo and improvements

+- Add a starting timestamp when logger was initiated.
+Gives 2 timestamps , one global and another the starting timestamp of the process.
+- Somehow accept log as type of log level .
+Currently throws error. should gracefully go to info
+- Should be able to add timestamp in a generic manner , currently adding in info , verbose and error .
+Should have an option for that
 - Should have support for identifying CALLing Function/ line number
 - Should have support for Prefixing Filename/ function name, line number automatically
 - Should have support for Profiling information also like PID, Process Memory.